fortnebula/uhmalguhm/README.md

 ```
 ### Where to find the documentation

-Currently there are no docs, however a system for documentation is in-flight.
-This README serves as the documentation for usage.
+This README serves as the documentation for usage of uhmalguhm for now.
+Additionally the application includes some rudimentary docs at the root url.

+### What does this thing do?

+Currently this application at the POC stage.
+The only things you can do are create users, issue tokens, and refresh tokens.
+This README will be updated until a better doc system is put into place.
+It is expected that each function should have an example on interactions with this software.

 ### Register a user
 To use the api, first a user needs to be created

 ```
-curl -H "Content-Type: application/json" -X POST   -d '{"username":"test","password":"test"}' http://localhost:5000/register
+curl -H "Content-Type: application/json" -X POST   -d '{"username":"test","password":"test"}' http://localhost:5000/api/v1/user/create
 ```

 A successful registration should return